-We request that some very bright stars are observed during a Science Verification phase to that their effects are quantified.
+We request that some very bright stars and large galaxies are observed during a Science Verification phase to that their effects are quantified.
 Apart from persistence effects, such observations will quantify scattering and ghost effects if significant.
-It may be worth observing such star on 2-4 chips so that any chip to chip variation can also be quantified.
+It may be worth observing a bright star on all chips so that any chip to chip variation can also be quantified.